Reza-Moghaddas/TransformerAPI/README.md

 Build:

  ./mvnw clean install

 Build & JAR package:

  ./mvnw clean package

 # How to Run the App:
 After clean build and JAR packaging, You can go to the /target folder and check if the JAR file is created.
 You can run the JAR file, as follows:

  java -jar target/transformerapi-0.0.1-SNAPSHOT.jar

+Now that the service is up, visit http://localhost:8080/transformers